Finance Minister's Strategy to Battle COVID-19 Outbreak

 D) Features of Package for Electricity Distribution Companies

 For distribution companies facing unprecedented cash flow problems and are unable to pay electricity generation companies, a one-time emergency liquidity infusion of Rs 90,000 crore via PFC and REC is being provided.
 This will be a state-issued guarantee and a rebate will be provided to those distribution companies that pass benefit to end customers.

 E) Features of Package for Contractors

-All Government of India agencies, such as Railways, highways or central public works, will give six months extension to all contractors without extra costs.
-This will cover construction work and goods and services contracts, completion of works and intermediate milestones, and also concessional period in PPP contracts.
-To facilitate greater liquidity, government agencies will partially release bank guarantees to the extent of the completed contract so that cash flow of the Contractor to make payments improves.
+All Government of India agencies, such as Railways, highways, or central public works, will give six months extension to all contractors without extra costs.
+This will cover construction work and goods and services contracts, completion of works and intermediate milestones, and also the concessional period in PPP contracts.
+To facilitate greater liquidity, government agencies will partially release bank guarantees to the extent of the completed contract so that the cash flow of the Contractor to make payments improves.

 F) Features of Package for Real Estate

 The Urban Development Ministry shall issue advisories to states and UTs to treat the COVID-19 period as an 'Act of God' and thus allow force majeure extension and suspension.
 Fresh project registration certificates will be issued and registration and completion date to be extended suo moto for up to six months for projects registered on or after March 25, 2020.